 - Multi-day Clay Classes for youth, teens and adults are designed to provide participants with the freedom to explore their own potential and creativity.
 Participants work at their own level and pace with guided instruction for skill improvement.

 - One-day Family Workshops are a collaborative way for families to spend quality and creative time together.
 Children—along with a favorite grownup!—explore art and nature, develop a meaningful bond and create memories to last a lifetime.

 - Monthly Night Out Series workshops encourage adult participants to combine self-expression with relaxation in a fun, social atmosphere!
-A bottle of wine and some clay make for a great date night or night out with friends!
+A bottle of wine and some clay make for a great night out!

 - NEW!
 Laumeier's After Dark Series provides affordable, evening experiences at the Park for all ages.
 Activities and programs bring a fresh, new perspective to the art and nature at Laumeier.

 - Free Family Days encourage observation, imagination, curiosity and creativity.
-Activities are designed to be simple enough for ages 4 and up to enjoy, yet complex enough that more experienced young artists can take their projects to another level.
+Activities are designed to be simple enough for ages 4 and up to enjoy, yet complex enough that more experienced young artists can take their projects to the next level.

 - Laumeier's Conversation Series offers free, informal learning opportunities for adult audiences through lecture and discussion.
 Coffee and cocktail events encourage participants to ask questions in a relaxed atmosphere.
 Refreshments are always provided!

 - Tour Programs for individuals, schools and community groups are interactive and provide perspective on Laumeier's Permanent Collection to enhance the visitor experience.

 - Laumeier's annual In-Residence Program brings different forms of social and intellectual artistic practice into the public spaces of the Park as a complement to our thematic exhibitions.